opnfv/releng/docs/jenkins-job-builder/opnfv-jjb-usage.rst

 status, use **recheck-experimental** in commit message to trigger both verify and experimental jobs.

-You can add below persons as reviewers to your patch in order to get it reviewed and submitted.
+You can look in the releng/INFO file for a list of current committers to add as reviewers to your patch in order to get it reviewed and submitted.

-* fatih.degirmenci@ericsson.com
-* agardner@linuxfoundation.org
-* trozet@redhat.com
-* morgan.richomme@orange.com
-* vlaza@cloudbasesolutions.com
-* matthew.lijun@huawei.com
-* meimei@huawei.com
-* jose.lausuch@ericsson.com
-* koffirodrigue@gmail.com
-* r-mibu@cq.jp.nec.com
-* tbramwell@linuxfoundation.org

 Or Add the group releng-contributors

-Or just email a request for submission to opnfv-helpdesk@rt.linuxfoundation.org
+Or just email a request for review to helpdesk@opnfv.org

 The Current merge and verify jobs for jenkins job builder can be found in `releng-jobs.yaml`_.